melonrush13/csci5839/classwork/studybuddyapp.md

-# Meetup App
+# Study Buddy App

+## Instructions

 - Draw a user interface on paper for a study buddy app

-- Redraw something you previously dre
+- Redraw something you previously drew

 - Get feedback from Shaun or Supriya